Dual MSF-MSBA Degree FAQ

 While internships are not built directly into our curriculum, the 14-week experiential learning capstone project is real client work, and is very similar to an actual internship.
 Our Graduate Business Career Center (GBCC) helps students include these projects on their resumes, and to discuss them with future potential employers (e.g., in job interviews).
 Please view the question above for more information on experiential learning.

-Dual MSF-MSBA Degree students also have the option to pursue an outside internship, with assistance from the GBCC, during the Spring B semester term.
+Dual MSF-MSBA Degree students also have the option to pursue an outside internship, with assistance from the GBCC, during the MSF Spring B semester term.
+International dual-degree students are eligible for CPT during that term.
 Visit our MSF-MSBA Sample Schedule for details.

 The MSF curriculum teaches students to use and gives opportunities to apply the following languages, tools, and databases: